France

 To restore their true character, the French tax authorities are entitled to disregard, as not being enforceable against it, acts that constitute an abuse of law (i) either because these acts are fictitious or (ii) because, by seeking to benefit from a literal application of the laws or decisions against the objectives sought by their authors, these acts could not have been inspired by any other purpose than avoiding or mitigating the tax burden that the party concerned would normally have borne, given its actual situation or activities, had these acts not been executed or committed.

-On top of the avoided taxes and the standard late payment interest, an 80% penalty for abuse of law is applicable.
-Specific procedural rules apply in case the French tax authorities apply the abuse of tax law procedure.
+On top of the avoided taxes and the standard late payment interest, a 80% penalty for ‘abuse of law’ is applicable.
+Specific procedural rules aimed at providing enhanced guarantees to taxpayers, apply if the tax administration implements this penalty.

 Principal tax purpose

-A wider GAAR provision was also enacted.
-The French tax authorities may disregard an arrangement, or series of arrangements, put into place for the main purpose, or one of the main purposes, of obtaining a tax advantage that defeats the object or purpose of French tax law and is not genuine (which means that it does not rely on economic rationale).
+A wider GAAR provision (so called ‘mini abus de droit’) also exist The French tax authorities may disregard an arrangement, or series of arrangements, put into place for the main purpose, or one of the main purposes, of obtaining a tax advantage that defeats the object or purpose of French tax law and is not genuine (which means that it does not rely on economic rationale).
+Penalties and procedural rules differs from those applicable under the regular abuse of law procedure.

 Statute of limitation

-Under certain circumstances, the statute of limitation can be extended up to ten years (e.g. fraud, undisclosed/hidden activity); the statute of limitation can also be interrupted (e.g. notification of a notice of reassessment or international tax assistance).
+Under certain circumstances, the statute of limitation can be extended up to ten years (e.g. fraud, undisclosed/hidden activity).
+The statute of limitation can also be interrupted (e.g. international tax assistance).

-To secure the tax status of a situation, foreign companies and individuals can request a private ruling from the French tax authorities as to whether their activities constitute a PE or fixed base.
+To secure the tax status of a given situation, foreign companies can request a private ruling from the French tax authorities as to whether their activities constitute a PE in France.

-APAs are also provided by the French tax authorities for transfer pricing purposes (see the Group taxation section for more information) as well as for eligibility of R&D expenses to the R&D tax credit.
+APAs are also provided by the French tax authorities for transfer pricing purposes.
+See the Group taxation section for more information.